 It’s a Jebena.
 It’s the traditional Ethiopian method of brewing coffee.
 Coffee, as you may know, originates in Ethiopia.
-It is, as you can see, boiled directly over a flame or heat source.
+As you can see, it is boiled directly over a flame or heat source.

-This method of brewing coffee yields a very strong, full-bodied blend with plenty of flavor.
+This brewing method yields a strong, full-bodied blend with plenty of flavors.
 This is the method to use if you want your coffee strong.
 However, you must exercise caution when boiling the coffee because it is quite easy to burn the coffee and convert the brew into a bitter mess.

-You must know how you enjoy your coffee and experiment with different timings and amounts to improve your technique, but this is not the wrong method to make coffee; in fact, it is the original way to make coffee.
+You must know how you enjoy your coffee and experiment with different timings and amounts to improve your technique, but this is not the wrong method to make coffee; it is the authentic way to make coffee.

 Unless you do it incorrectly, boiling coffee will not “ruin its flavor.”
 If done correctly, the flavor comes out entirely in a manner that drip brewing cannot.
 It won’t taste the same as a drip brew, but it won’t be awful, and the flavor will be much stronger.

 Cowboy coffee has a bad reputation for being unappealing, but that doesn’t have to be the case.
-You only need to take some care in preparing campfire coffee to make it taste as delicious as at home.
-Cowboy coffee is frequently bitter because the coffee beans are cooked and steeped in water for too long, resulting in over-extraction.
+You only need to take care in preparing campfire coffee to make it taste as delicious as at home.
+Unfortunately, cowboy coffee is frequently bitter because the coffee beans are cooked and steeped in water for too long, resulting in over-extraction.

 The ideal temperature for brewing coffee is between 91 and 96 degrees Celsius (195 – 205 degrees Fahrenheit).
 If it’s hotter, the delicate taste compounds in the coffee will be burned; if it’s cooler, the coffee will not extract properly.

-Although you are unlikely to have a thermometer with you when camping, simply allow the heated water to cool for 30 seconds before adding the coffee.
+Although you are unlikely to have a thermometer when camping, allow the heated water to cool for 30 seconds before adding the coffee.
 Stir it up and soak the grounds for little more than 4-5 minutes; any longer and you risk over-extraction and bitterness.